saurabhbisht103-create/ai-brand-voice-generator/README.md

 1. Project Overview

-AI Brand Voice Generator is a web-based Generative AI application that creates a complete brand voice guide from a user's brand description, selected brand tone, and target audience.
+The AI Brand Voice Generator is a web application that uses Generative AI to create a professional brand voice guide from a short description of a brand.

-The application uses Python, Flask, LangChain, Gemini AI, HTML, CSS, and JavaScript.

-The user enters information about their brand and selects a tone such as Friendly, Professional, Bold, Playful, Luxury, or Minimal.
-The AI then generates a structured brand voice containing personality, communication style, words to use, words to avoid, and example messages.
+The user provides:

+- Brand description
+- Brand tone
+- Target audience

+The application sends this information to the backend, where Flask + LangChain + Gemini process the request and generate a structured brand voice.

 ---

-2. Project Objective
+2. Main Objective

-The main goal of this project is to help businesses, creators, and marketers quickly create a consistent brand voice using Generative AI.
+The main objective of this project is to help businesses and creators quickly create a consistent brand communication style using AI.

-Instead of manually creating brand guidelines, users can provide a short description and receive an AI-generated brand voice guide within seconds.
+The generated brand voice includes:

+- Personality
+- Communication Style
+- Words to Use
+- Words to Avoid
+- Example Messages

 ---